 See the engineering that has shaped New Zealand.
-We offer self-guided tours for Auckland and Wellington, taking you on a journey through our engineering heritage and innovative present.
+We offer self-guided tours for Auckland, Wellington and Christchurch, taking you on a journey through our engineering heritage and innovative present.

 For complete offline accessibility simply download the tours you are interested in before you step out the door.